mcampora/sm-cli/README.md

 ## Current limitations or required improvements
 - delete-project command returns immediately, the project deletion can take up to 5 minutes.
 You cannot use the uninvite-account or delete-domain commands until the project is deleted.
-- delete-project is not cleaning up its associated Glue database, current configuration use a fixed name derived from the project name, if you recreate a project with the same name it will fail.
+- delete-project is not cleaning up its associated Glue database.
 - create-domain assumes that SageMaker provisioning and execution roles exist in the governance account.
+- grant-access command is not implemented yet.
+- publish command is not implemented yet.

 ## License